 In general, the purchase of receivables would not make a purchaser that conducts no other business in Germany liable to tax in Germany.
 Exceptions may apply if the receivables give rise to income from German sources (as defined in German tax law).
 In some cases (e.g., interest payments on hybrid debt instruments), the purchaser's liability to tax in Germany is then satisfied through withholding (see question 9.1 above).
-In other cases, the purchaser's (corporate) income tax liability is assessed on the basis of its net income from German sources (e.g., interest payments on loans secured by German situs real estate, with an exception being applicable to bonds and claims which are recorded in a public register or which are represented by global securities or securities representing part of a securities issue) and, consequently, withholding taxes are only occasionally levied to safeguard Germany's taxation right.
-In many of its income tax treaties Germany waives the right to tax interest on loans secured by German situs real estate.
-Therefore, a purchaser that is resident in such a treaty jurisdiction and eligible for the benefits of the treaty will not be liable to tax in Germany when it purchases receivables producing such income.
+In other cases, the purchaser's (corporate) income tax liability is assessed on the basis of its net income from German sources.
+For example, interest payments on loans secured by German situs real estate give rise to a tax liability and a filing obligation in Germany under domestic law (see question 9.1 above).
+In many of its income tax treaties, Germany waives the right to tax interest on loans secured by German situs real estate.